Cruising the Baltic Sea

-Visit the imperial compound of Pushkin and Catherine the Great’s elaborate rococo palace, a UNESCO World Heritage site, highlighted by a special visit to the extraordinary Amber Room.
+Visit the imperial compound of Pushkin and Catherine the Great’s elaborate rococo palace, a World Heritage site, highlighted by a special visit to the extraordinary Amber Room.
 Then enjoy a lunch of traditional Russian specialties.

-Helsinki was named the 2012 World Design Capital for its use of innovative design as an effective tool for social, cultural and economic development in the city.
-On the morning tour of Finland’s dynamic capital, see the old fortifications of Suomenlinna, a UNESCO World Heritage site, the stately Senate Square, lively Market Square and the diplomatic quarter of Kaivopuisto.
-Visit the modernistic Temppeliaukio Church, or “Church of the Rock,” impressively hewn out of natural bedrock, and visit Sibelius Park, where Eila Hiltunen’s remarkable sculpture honors Finland’s most beloved composer, Jean Sibelius.
-Enjoy a private concert in the prestigious Sibelius Academy.
+Helsinki was named the 2012 World Design Capital for its use of innovative design as an effective tool for social, cultural, and economic development in the city.
+On the morning tour of Finland’s dynamic capital, see the old fortifications of Suomenlinna, a World Heritage site, the stately Senate Square, lively Market Square, and the diplomatic quarter of Kaivopuisto.
+Visit the modernistic Temppeliaukio Church, or “Church of the Rock,” impressively hewn out of natural bedrock, then enjoy free time to explore Helsinki's lively Market Square before reboarding the ship.